Natural width of the superconducting transition in epitaxial TiN films: Acknowledgment

-We are grateful to I. Burmistrov, A. Denisov, M. Feigelman, I. Gornyi, E. K\"{o}nig, A. Levchenko, A. Melnikov, D. Shovkun, and A. Shuvaev for fruitful discussions. \anna{ This study was conducted as a part of the Russian Science Foundation project No. 21-72-10117 (transport measurements and the EMT model analysis) and RFBR, project number 19-32-60076 (development of the phenomenological model for RT broadening by magnetic impurities).
-It was also supported by strategic project “Digital Transformation: Technologies, Effectiveness, Efficiency” of Higher School of Economics development programme granted by Ministry of science and higher education of Russia “Priority-2030” grant as a part of “Science and Universities” national project and the Basic Research Program of the National Research University Higher School of Economics (development of the model of T-fluctuations). }
+We are grateful to I. Burmistrov, A. Denisov, M. Feigelman, I. Gornyi, E. K\"{o}nig, A. Levchenko, A. Melnikov, D. Shovkun, and A. Shuvaev for fruitful discussions.
+This study was conducted as a part of RFBR, project number 19-32-60076 (development of the phenomenological model for RT broadening by magnetic impurities) and the Ministry of Science and Higher Education of the Russian Federation in the framework of the Agreement 075-11-2022-026 (sample fabrication).
+It was also supported by strategic project “Digital Transformation: Technologies, Effectiveness, Efficiency” of Higher School of Economics development programme granted by Ministry of science and higher education of Russia “Priority-2030” grant as a part of “Science and Universities” national project (transport measurements and the EMT model analysis) and the Basic Research Program at the HSE University (development of the model of T-fluctuations).
+Purdue team acknowledges support from AFOSR grant FA9550-20-1-0124 (growth of TiN films).

-\section{Appendix A: Transport parameters and fluctuation regimes in TiN samples}
+\section{Appendix: Transport parameters and fluctuation regimes in TiN samples}